Dick Black (politician): Military career

 Black enlisted in the Marines in 1963 at the age of 19.
 He graduated from Parris Island as a PFC and entered the Marine Aviation Cadet Program at Naval Air Station Pensacola.
-He was commissioned a 2nd Lt. in 1965.
+He was commissioned a second lieutenant. in 1965.

 Vietnam

 Black served as a pilot in the US Marines during the Vietnam War, earning the Purple Heart medal.
 He flew 269 combat helicopter missions with HMM-362, which operated out of Ky Ha, Vietnam.

-From 11 February to 17 June 1967, he served as Forward Air Controller (FAC) for the 1st Marine Regiment, making 70 combat patrols in the jungle.
+From 11 February to 17 June 1967, he served as Forward Air Controller (FAC) for the 1st Marine Regiment, making 70 combat patrols.
 He engaged in intense combat around Nui Loc Son in April 1967.
 He received the Navy Commendation Medal with "V" for valor, while serving as FAC for 2nd Battalion, 1st Marine Regiment.
 Lt.
 Black volunteered to join Fox Company, 1st Marines, which held the ridgeline at Nui Loc Son—an extremely dangerous and remote outpost in the Que Son Valley.